 Ask yourself some key questions as you do your research and fill out this spreadsheet.

-- Can I afford this venue?
-(See what I did there?
-I mentioned budget again. ’Cause it’s important.)
+1. Can I afford this venue?
+(See what we did there?
+We mentioned budget again. ’Cause it’s important.)
 Don’t torture yourself and keep a $12,000 venue on your list when you can really only afford $4,000.
 It’s just going to break your soul and waste your time.
+Georgina from Wedgewood on Boulder Creek says:

-- Is this venue available on the date (or month, or time of year) that I want?
+2. Is this venue available on the date (or month, or time of year) that I want?
 Some venues have online calendars, others you can email for rough availability.
-And I always recommend double-checking their availability at the site visit.
+And always double check their availability at the site visit.
+Georgina had this tip:

 Now that you’ve done your preliminary research and completed your superstar spreadsheet, you’re all ready to narrow your options and do some site visits!
-Check in next week for a detailed look at site visits—what they are, when to do them, and most importantly, the list of questions you should come prepared to ask.
+Click here for a detailed look at site visits—what they are, when to do them, and most importantly, the list of questions you should come prepared to ask.

-What Next?
+What next?
 Learn more about event rentals (and what they cost).
 Figure out how to avoid wedding sticker shock (and plan a wedding you want and can afford).
-Look at creative wedding budgets from $3K to $30K to help get you started budgeting and planning.
+Look at creative wedding budgets from $3,000 to $30,000 to help get you started budgeting and planning.